-- Refer physicians for evaluation and rehabilitation when appropriate
+Refer physicians for evaluation and rehabilitation when appropriate

-- Continue to receive licensing fees associated with physicians applying for and maintaining licensure
+  - Receive licensing fees associated with physicians applying for and maintaining licensure

   The Compact will join the ranks of similar, successful professional regulations that facilitate interstate health care, like the Nurses Licensure Compact (NLC), which launched in 2000.
 Other healthcare professions are also following suit and exploring their own licensure compact structures.

   To learn more about the Compact, visit www.imlcc.org.

   Expediting the licensure process and increasing licensure portability across state-lines will ease the physician shortage in rural and underserved areas.
 This will increase access to health care for individuals who have struggled to access it previously.

   The Compact allows for increased use of tools and resources offered by telemedicine to increase the reach of physicians nationwide and allow consumers to easily connect with medical experts regardless of physical location.

   The Interstate Medical Licensure Compact opens up new possibilities for state licensing boards to share information and collaborate with one another to form uniform standards, streamline complicated processes and reduce redundancy in a physician’s application process.